-Range: Red wolves are known to exist in only one location outside of captivity- the Alligator River National Wildlife Refuge in eastern North Carolina.
-In the late 1980s, 14 red wolves were released in the refuge from a surviving un-hybridized population found along eastern Texas.
-Until recently, this wild population on the North Carolina coast was successfully growing, but due to human intervention and coyote hybridization, the wild population now contains only about 20 individuals.
+Range: Red Wolves are known to exist in only one location outside of human care- the Alligator River National Wildlife Refuge in eastern North Carolina.
+In the late 1980s, 14 Red Wolves were released in the refuge from a surviving un-hybridized population found along eastern Texas.
+Until recently, this wild population on the North Carolina coast was successfully growing, but due to human intervention and coyote hybridization, the wild population now contains less than 50 individuals.
 Due to their small numbers, little is known about their true habits.
-Red wolves’ preferred habitats include large amounts of upland and swamp forests with thick cover.
+Red Wolves’ preferred habitats include large amounts of upland and swamp forests with thick cover.

 Diet: The majority of their food consists of small mammals, rodents, birds, and white-tailed deer.

-Garnet was born at Reflection Riding Nature Center in Chattanooga, Tennessee in April 2016.
-He was loaned to the Nature Center in November 2018 as a potential breeding partner for Karma.
+Oak was born at the NC Zoo in Asheboro in April 2020 before making the journey across the state to the WNC Nature Center in November 2022.
 The WNC Nature Center is part of a breeding and management program known as the Red Wolf Species Survival Plan (SSP).
 Developed by the Association of Zoos & Aquariums, the SSP helps preserve genetic diversity of this critically endangered species and ensure the long-term sustainability of zoo-based animal populations.

 Gloria was born in April 2019 and came from the Endangered Wolf Center in Missouri.
 She can be distinguished from her male counterpart by her shorter tail; the tip of her right ear is also missing.

 In late April 2023, a litter of critically endangered Red Wolf puppies were born at the WNC Nature Center!
 These pups are on habitat with their parents and are visible to the public.